logarithm-network/logarithm-wallet/README.md

 - Transaction ID with etherscan URL once transaction is submitted
 - Raw Transactions send to EtherScan

-<h3>Wallet Security</h3>
+### Wallet Security
 None of your wallet information is sent to any server.
-This wallet uses [ether-js](https://docs.ethers.io/ethers.js/index.html) javascript library to decrypt wallets locally.
+This wallet uses **ether-js** javascript library to decrypt wallets locally.
 Each time you open the wallet, you will need to reinput the Keystore JSON file with password or use the wallet's Private Key.
 To keep your wallet secure, I highly recommend using the Keystore JSON at all times.
 To remove confusion, this wallet will not allow you to create a new wallet.
 If you don't have a Ethereum or Logarithm Token wallet yet, make one with a secure password at [myetherwallet.com](https://www.myetherwallet.com/).
 This wallet will not save or move your wallets.
 Be sure to back up the Keystore JSON file!

-<h3>Transactions</h3>
+### Transactions
 This Logarithm Token Wallet will allow you to set a custom Gas Price if you need to change the price.
-By default it is set to *21* gwei.
+By default it is set to **21** gwei.
 Minimum is 5 gwei.
-The gas limit on a normal Ether transaction is *12000*.
-The gas limit on sending LGR Tokens is *65000*.
+The gas limit on a normal Ether transaction is **12000**.
+The gas limit on sending LGR Tokens is **65000**.

 - [Logarithm Token Contract](https://etherscan.io/token/0x2eb86e8fc520e0f6bb5d9af08f924fe70558ab89)